Skip to main content

 But also for smaller venues like meeting rooms, school classrooms, retail stores and banks a loop system can benefit the needs of the hearing impaired in a great way.
 In taxis and public transit a loop system can also work with a high performance.

-FM technology requires the audio source to be converted to FM radio waves and then transmitted through a special FM transmitter which then gets picked up by individuals with FM radio receivers which are dialed into the same frequency, not unlike the radio in your home or car.
+RF technology requires the audio source to be converted to radio waves and then broadcast through a transmitter which then gets picked up by individuals with FM radio receivers which are dialed into the same frequency as the transmission.
+Not unlike the radio in your home or car.

 Recommended Applications: